freenas/freenas-docs/userguide/jails.rst

 :menuselection:`Jails -->` |ui-chevron-right| :menuselection:`--> START`
 for the desired jail.
 Click
 |ui-chevron-right| :menuselection:`--> SHELL`
-to open the shell of the jail.
+to open a shell in the jail.
 A jail root shell is shown in this
 example: